ultravioletrs/cube-docs/docs/developer-guide.md

 6. **Transfer the Model Archive to the CVM**

-   Use `scp` to securely copy the `.tar.gz` file from your local machine to the CVM, as described in the [SSH guide](https://github.com/ultravioletrs/cube/blob/main/hal/buildroot/ssh.md).
+   Use `scp` to securely copy the `.tar.gz` file from step 1 to the CVM, as described in the [SSH guide](https://github.com/ultravioletrs/cube/blob/main/hal/buildroot/ssh.md).

 7. **Decompress and Extract the Model Files on the CVM**
-   Since BusyBox `tar` lacks support for `.gz` decompression, first use `gunzip` to decompress, then extract the `.tar` file:
+  Use `gunzip` to decompress, then extract the `.tar` file:

    ```bash
    gunzip model-name.tar.gz